keyurgolani/dotfiles/README.md

 - [x] Add git configuration
 - [ ] Add Unsplas Wallpaper install
 - [ ] Add a default wallpaper
-- [ ] Add a terminal profile for iterm
+- [x] Add a terminal profile for iterm
-- [ ] Make gitignore file more rich --> Refer: https://github.com/github/gitignore
+- [x] Make gitignore file more rich --> Refer: https://github.com/github/gitignore (Don't want to overdo it.
+People should have project specific `.gitignore` because not everyone is going to be using this dotfiles.)
 - [ ] Add VSCode configuration
 - [x] Add VSCode extensions
 - [ ] Add IntelliJ configuration